Thank you for visiting my homepage!

 I am a political scientist interested in the formation of political views, especially immigration preferences, either as results of long-standing historical processes or sudden events.

-I am an assistant professor at the Carlos III University in Madrid and a researcher at the Carlos III Juan March Institute.
-I also serve as an editorial assistant for the British Journal of Political Science.
+I am an assistant professor at the Department of Social Sciences at Carlos III University in Madrid and a researcher at the Carlos III Juan Linz Institute specializing in comparative politics and economic history.
+I am also a visiting researcher at the Department of Economics at the Aalto School of Business in Helsinki.

 My PhD thesis (completed at the University of Oxford) focuses on the formation of elite- and citizen level immigration attitudes.
-I am also interested in the effects of regional disparity and history on current political behavior.
+I am also interested in the effects of regional disparity and history on both current and past political behavior.
 I also have a keen interest in political methodology, especially quantitative methods of causal inference.
 For more info, please download my CV.
+You can also find me on ORCID and Google Scholar.